dewitt4/Cloud-Custodain/docs/source/azure/configuration/functionshosting.rst

 Timer triggered functions
 -------------------------

-When Management Groups option is used with periodic mode, Cloud Custodian deploys a single Azure Function App with multiple Azure Functions following single subscription per function rule.
+When the Management Groups option is used with periodic mode, Cloud Custodian deploys a single Azure Function App with multiple Azure Functions following the single-subscription-per-function rule.

 Event triggered functions
 -------------------------

-When Management Groups option is used with event mode, Cloud Custodian deploys single Azure Function.
-It creates Event Grid subscription for each Subscription in Management Group delivering events to a single Azure Storage Queue.
+When the Management Groups option is used with event mode, Cloud Custodian deploys a single Azure Function.
+It creates an Event Grid subscription for each Subscription in the Management Group delivering events to a single Azure Storage Queue.

 Permissions
 -----------

-Service Principal used at the Functions runtime required to have appropriate level of permission in each target subscription.
+The Service Principal used at the Functions runtime is required to have an appropriate level of permissions in each target subscription.

-Service Principal used to provision Azure Functions required to have permissions to access Management Groups.
-If SP doesn't have `MG Reader` permissions in any child subscription these subscriptions won't be a part of Cloud Custodian Azure Function deployment process.
+The Service Principal used to provision Azure Functions is required to have an appropriate level of permissions to access Management Groups.
+If the Service Principal doesn't have `MG Reader` permissions in any child subscription, these subscriptions won't be a part of the Cloud Custodian Azure Function deployment process.